-On LAN you can take your pet into the airplane’s cabin or put it in the hold.
+On LAN you can take your pet in the airplane’s hold.
 Review the conditions according to the service you need.

 You can bring your pet into the economy cabin of the airplane if you comply with the requirements and make sure there is availability on the flight.
-This service will be available starting on September 13, 2014.
+You must request this service 48 hours prior to your flight.